 No one ever expects a car accident to happen, but more than 55,000 occur every day in Los Angeles and surrounding areas.
 If you’re lucky, you may be able to walk away from a collision unscathed.
 But statistics show almost half of all car accidents result in injury.
 According to the Centers for Disease Control and Prevention (CDC), motor vehicle accidents are the leading cause of injury in the U.S.

-Two of the most common types of injury to be sustained in a car crash are back and neck injuries.
-Let’s look at the most common types of back and neck injuries reported:
+Two of the most common types of injuries that occur in a car accident are back and neck injuries.
+Here are the most frequent forms of back and neck pain after car accidents:

 Whiplash is a neck injury caused by force.
-The force from a collision, particularly a rear-end accident, can cause the neck to move forwards and backward or vice versa.
+In fact, it is one of the most common back injuries from car accidents.
+The force from a collision, particularly a rear-end accident, can cause the neck to move forward and backward or vice versa.
 As a result of the neck being “whipped” back and forth, the muscles, tendons, tissue, discs, and nerves of the neck can be damaged.

 Most cases of whiplash can be treated successfully, however, it’s not uncommon for some victims to experience long-term complications and chronic pain.

-A herniated disc, also called a slipped or ruptured disc is an injury to the backbone.
-Herniated discs are one of the leading causes of back, neck, and leg pain.
+A herniated disc -also called a slipped or ruptured disc, is an injury to the backbone.
+Also, herniated discs are one of the leading causes of back, neck, and leg pain.
 Injury to the discs of the backbone occurs most frequently in the neck and lower back.

 When a tear or leak in one of the “cushions” layered in between the spine’s vertebrae has slipped, bulged, or moved out of place, a victim can experience debilitating pain.
 Damage to a disc, which acts as a buffer between vertebrae, can also affect the ease of movement and mobility.

-Muscle strains, which are a tear in the muscle, can happen to any muscle located in the back or neck area.
-Muscle strains are usually graded on a scale of 1 – 3, with 3 being the most serious of strains.
+Muscle strains, which are tears in the muscle, can happen to any muscle in the back or neck area.
+They are usually graded on a scale of 1 to 3, with 3 being the most severe strain.

-Spinal stenosis occurs when the space in between the spine narrows and puts pressure on spinal nerves.
-Spinal stenosis can happen anywhere along the four parts of the spine – cervical, thoracic, lumbar, and sacrum – but it’s most likely to occur in the neck (cervical) and lower back (lumbar).
+Spinal stenosis occurs when the space between the vertebrae narrows, putting pressure on the spinal nerves.
+It can affect any of the four parts of the spine – cervical, thoracic, lumbar, and sacrum – but it’s most common in the neck (cervical) and lower back (lumbar).

 A break in one of the 33 bones of the neck or spine can be very serious.
 A catastrophic neck or bone fracture can cause paralysis and, in some cases, lead to death.
 According to statistics, about 160,000 Americans sustain a traumatic spinal fracture every year in the U.S. A large majority of these cases are the result of motor vehicle accidents.

-What are the Symptoms of a Back or Neck Injury?
+What are the Symptoms of a Back and Neck Injury?

-If you’ve been injured in a car accident and you’re experiencing any of the symptoms below, it’s best to see a doctor as soon as possible.
-Back and neck injury symptoms can vary considerably depending on the severity and type of injury.
+If your neck or back is hurting after a car accident, it’s best to see a doctor as soon as possible.
+For neck and back pain after an accident, symptoms can vary considerably depending on the severity and type of injury.
 A skilled doctor can accurately diagnose your condition and prescribe a proper course of treatment.

-It’s important to keep in mind: not all injuries present themselves right after an accident, which is why it’s imperative you get medical attention as soon as symptoms appear.
+It is important to note that not all types of back injuries occur immediately after an accident.
+Therefore, it is imperative that you seek medical attention as soon as symptoms appear.

-Some of the more common symptoms associated with back and neck injuries include:
+Some of the more common symptoms associated with back and neck pain include:

 - Unusual sensations like tingling or numbness